BasilBarnabyCa/georgian-js-frameworks-labs/ASSIGNMENT02/README..md

 - **Seeders:**
   - Predefined data for airlines and airports can be seeded into the database for initial setup.

-## Additional Features: Nodemailer and OpenAI Integration
+## Additional Features: Nodemailer and Gmail Integration

 ### Nodemailer Integration